AhmedAmgadElsharkawy/ecommerce-system-java/README.md

-# Fawry E-Commerce Challenge (Java)
+# E-Commerce System (Java)

-This is a Java-based solution for the **Fawry Rise Full Stack Development Internship Challenge**.
-The system simulates a basic e-commerce platform with support for expirable products, shippable items, cart management, and a checkout process with shipping fee calculations and validations.
+This repository contains a Java-based implementation of a simplified e-commerce platform.
+The system supports key features such as product expiration, shipping management, cart operations, and checkout processing — all designed using clean Object-Oriented Programming principles.

-## 📦 Features
+##  Features

-- Define products with:
+- **Product Management**
-  - Name, price, and quantity
+  - Define products with name, price, quantity
+  - Support for:
-  - Optional expiration (e.g., Cheese, Biscuits)
+    -  Expirable products (e.g., Cheese)
-  - Optional shipping and weight (e.g., Cheese, TV)
+    -  Shippable products with weight (e.g., TV, Cheese)
+    -  Non-expirable/non-shippable items (e.g., Mobile Scratch Cards)

+- **Cart System**
-- Add products to a cart with specific quantities
+  - Add items to the cart with a specific quantity
-- Validate quantities and check expiration status
-- Simulate a checkout:
+  - Prevent adding expired or out-of-stock items

-  - Calculate subtotal
+- **Checkout Process**
-  - Calculate shipping fees (based on weight)
   - Validate customer balance
+  - Calculate:
+    - Subtotal
+    - Shipping fee (based on total weight at 30 EGP/kg)
+    - Final paid amount
+  - Deduct balance and reduce product stock
+  - Print:
-  - Print order summary and shipment notice
+    - Shipment notice
+    - Checkout receipt

-- Interface-based design:
+- **Shipping Logic**
+  - Interfaces ensure that only eligible products implement `Shippable`
+  - Automatically collects and processes shippable items for shipping service

+##  Design & Structure

+- `Product` is an abstract base class for all product types.
-  - `Shippable` and `Expirable` interfaces
+- `Shippable` and `Expirable` are marker interfaces for optional behavior.
+- Concrete products (`Cheese`, `TV`, `MobileScratchCard`) implement relevant interfaces.
+- `Cart` and `CartItem` manage purchase operations.
+- `Customer` holds balance and handles payment.
+- `ShippingService` and `CheckoutService` encapsulate business rules.
+- `ECommerceApp` acts as the **composition root** for wiring and executing the use case.

-## 🛠️ Technologies Used
+##  Technologies

-- Java (JDK 8+)
+- Language: **Java 8+**
-- No external libraries or frameworks
+- No external libraries
-- Pure OOP principles
+- Pure Object-Oriented Programming